From A Wiki of Ice and Fire

 |TV series||Season 1 | Season 2 | Season 3 | Season 4|

-Ser Jorah Mormont is an exiled knight, the former head of House Mormont and lord of Bear Island.
+Ser Jorah Mormont is an exiled knight, the former head of House Mormont and Lord of Bear Island.
 He fled Westeros to escape execution for trading in slaves and took up work as a mercenary in the Free Cities, eventually entering the service of the last Targaryens.
 He becomes one of the most trusted companions of Daenerys Targaryen.
+He is portrayed in the HBO adaptation Game of Thrones by Iain Glen.

 - See also this collection of images

 Jorah fought in the Greyjoy Rebellion, during which he distinguished himself by showing exemplary courage on the battlefield, being one of the first men through the breach during the siege of Pyke.
-He received a knighthood in recognition of his bravery.
+He received a knighthood from King Robert Baratheon in recognition of his bravery.
+Illyrio Mopatis claims Jorah was anointed by the High Septon when he became a knight, but it is unknown if Jorah follows a religion.

 In contrast to his successful military career, Jorah has been unlucky in love.
 His first marriage was plagued by infertility.
 Jorah's wife, a member of House Glover, was unable to carry a child to term throughout their ten years of marriage, and she died after her third miscarriage.

 During the Tourney at Lannisport celebrating the victory over the Greyjoy rebels, he met the woman who would be his second wife: Lynesse Hightower.
 He was immediately smitten with her beauty, asking and receiving her permission to wear her favor in the tournament.
-Jorah fought remarkably well, winning an improbable victory over all challengers to name Lynesse his Queen of Love and Beauty.
-That very night he asked Lynesse's father Lord Leyton for her hand in marriage, and Leyton agreed.
+Jorah fought remarkably well, winning an improbable victory over all challengers to name Lynesse his queen of love and beauty.
+That night he asked Lynesse's father, Lord Leyton Hightower, for her hand in marriage, and Leyton surprisingly agreed.

 A Game of Thrones

-He stays loyal when Khal Drogo is near death, urging Dany to flee with him to the east in order to save herself and her unborn child, and he slays Drogo's bloodrider Qotho in single combat when he rebels against Daenerys' orders.
-When Dany refuses to flee, he fears that she plans to commit suicide upon Drogo's pyre, and begs her to promise him that she will not.
-Jorah is the only one of Daenerys' followers to willingly swear fealty to her even before the birth of her dragons, and she names him the first of her Queensguard, promising to give him a sword of Valyrian steel upon their return to Westeros.
+Jorah stays loyal when Khal Drogo is near death, urging Daenerys to flee with him to the east in order to save herself and her unborn child, and he slays Drogo's bloodrider Qotho in single combat when he rebels against Dany's orders.
+When she refuses to flee, Jorah fears that she plans to commit suicide upon Drogo's pyre, and begs her to promise him that she will not.
+Jorah is the only one of Daenerys's followers to willingly swear fealty to her even before the birth of her dragons, and she names him the first of her Queensguard, promising to give him a sword of Valyrian steel upon their return to Westeros.
 He is the first to come and find her after the fires of Drogo's pyre died down, and falls to his knees in shock upon seeing her nursing the dragons.

 A Clash of Kings

 In Vaes Tolorro, for the first time, Jorah tells Daenerys of his ill-fated marriage to Lynesse Hightower.
 He mentions that Daenerys resembled his dead wife, and Dany realizes for the first time that Jorah loves her romantically.
-She doesn't speak of her realization nevertheless, she increasingly begins to worry that Jorah sees her primarily as either the child she once was or as a potential romantic partner, rather than truly respecting her as a queen.
+Although she does not speak of her realization, she increasingly begins to worry that Jorah sees her primarily as either the child she once was or as a potential romantic partner, rather than truly respecting her as a queen.

 A Storm of Swords